NVIDIA/TensorRT/samples/python/engine_refit_onnx_bidaf/README.md

 # Changelog

-October 2020: This sample was recreated, updated and reviewed.
+August 2025:
+  - Removed support for Python versions < 3.10.

+January 2024:
+  - Add support for refitting version compatible engines.

 August 2023:
   - Add support for refitting engines from GPU weights.
   - Removed support for Python versions < 3.8.

-January 2024:
-  - Add support for refitting version compatible engines.
+October 2020: This sample was recreated, updated and reviewed.

 # Known issues